TV-Encryption/fairplay_server/README.md

 [![Built with Cookiecutter Django](https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter)](https://github.com/pydanny/cookiecutter-django/)

+_Retrieves keys and provides them using Fairplay_

 ## Development Setup

+First of all, you need to clone the `FairplayKSM` into the `docker`directory.
+Otherwise it will be missing the KSM.

 Copy the `.env.example` file to `.env` and modify the secret values with your own